Waddesdon Manor: 1898–1957

 When Baron Ferdinand died in 1898, the house passed to his sister Alice de Rothschild.
 She saw Waddesdon as a memorial for her brother and was committed to preserving it.
-She did add significant items to the collection, particularly furniture and carpets with French royal provenances, Meissen porcelain, textiles and armor.
+She did add significant items to the collection, particularly furniture and carpets with French royal provenances, Meissen porcelain, textiles and armour.

-Following Alice de Rothschild's death in 1922, the property and collections passed to her French great-nephew James A. "Jimmy" de Rothschild, who was married to an English woman, Dorothy Pinto.
-James further enriched the Manor with objects from the collections of his late father Baron Edmond James de Rothschild of Paris.
+Following Alice de Rothschild's death in 1922, the property and collections passed to her French great-nephew James de Rothschild, who was married to an English woman, Dorothy Pinto.
+James further enriched the manor with objects from the collections of his late father Baron Edmond James de Rothschild of Paris.

 James and Dorothy hosted a Liberal Party rally at Waddesdon in 1928, where David Lloyd George addressed the crowd.
 During World War II, children under the age of five were evacuated from Croydon and lived at Waddesdon Manor, the only time children lived in the house.
-James and Dorothy also provided asylum for a group of Jewish boys from Frankfurt at Waddesdon.
+James and Dorothy also provided asylum at Waddesdon for a group of Jewish boys from Frankfurt.

 1957–1997

 When James de Rothschild died in 1957, he bequeathed Waddesdon Manor, 120 acre of grounds and its contents to the National Trust, to be preserved for posterity.
-Dorothy moved to nearby Eythrope and the Manor was never again used as a residence.
+Dorothy moved to nearby Eythrope and the manor was never again used as a residence.
 It opened to the public in 1959, with around 27,000 visitors in the first year.
 Dorothy chaired the new management committee in close collaboration with the National Trust and took a very keen interest in Waddesdon for the remainder of her long life.

 At Dorothy's death, in 1989, her nephew Jacob Rothschild inherited her position and responsibilities.
-At his initiative, the Manor underwent a major restoration from 1990 to 1997, and the visitor attractions were enhanced, including the creation of the Waddesdon Wine Cellars.
+In March 1990, Jacob succeeded his father to become the fourth Baron Rothschild.
+At Lord Rothschild's initiative, the manor underwent a major restoration from 1990 to 1997, and the visitor attractions were enhanced, including the creation of the Waddesdon Wine Cellars.